emrahhcan/SocialApp/README.md

 # How to Use on Local Machine

 * To be able see on your local machine please clone the repository, or download the zip file from repository.
 * Then, open it with your text editor such as VS Code.
+* Add Node Modules into the main folder as well as into the client folder

 * After all, add a config.js file into the main folder put your MongoDB database connection and your key.
 It must be like shown below.